Crisis in Syria

 How WFP Is Supporting Syrians

-The United Nations World Food Programme works to reach Syria’s most vulnerable families with the food, nutrition and cash-based assistance they need.
+The United Nations World Food Programme (WFP) is the largest humanitarian agency in Syria.
+WFP works to reach Syria’s most vulnerable families with the food and nutrition they need.

-Each month WFP does whatever it takes to reach over 5 million people with lifesaving food.
-This is WFP’s largest program in Syria and provides families with foods like rice, beans, oil and wheat to prevent them from slipping further into hunger.
-In 2016, WFP airlifted emergency food rations into Qamishly city for the most vulnerable groups including orphans, female headed households and widows.
+WFP does whatever it takes to reach 1 million people in Syria with lifesaving food assistance.
+WFP provides families with foods like rice, beans, oil and wheat to prevent them from slipping further into severe levels of hunger.

 WFP’s nutrition program helps kids to get the best possible start in life and supports pregnant and nursing mothers to fight and prevent malnutrition.
-WFP currently provides 412,000 pregnant and nursing women and kids under the age of 2 with access to nutrient-rich foods.
-Women are provided with cash and vouchers to diversify their diets, improve vitamin and mineral intake, and meet their nutritional needs.
+The program provides over 300,000 children under 2 and women with nutrient-rich foods.

 Iris Scans